h-cheema/AutoHotKey___Volume-Control-Script/README.md

 1. Place the script file in this startup folder.
 > <img src="./ignoreThisFolder/img_startup.jpg" height="150">

 &nbsp;
-## Why use this script?
-* This script has saved me a lot of time and effort whenever I've had to change my volume, switch between speakers and headphones, and mute my microphone, headphones or speakers.
-I did these actions several times a day and it was usually a tedious process until I started using this script.
-I wanted to share this with others so they could benefit from it too.

-&nbsp;
 ## How to use this script
 Once the script is installed and running, these are the default key-combos to activate the shortcuts.
 They can be changed to your preference by editing the script with notepad or an IDE.
 (Check the section "Modifying this script")